michelezedda/portfolio/README.md

 ## Sections
 - Home: A brief introduction about me and my job title;
 - About Me: An overview of my background, with a button that allows to view my CV;
-- My Services: A list of my proficiencies;
+- My Skills: A list of my proficiencies;
 - My Works: A collection of my projects with descriptions and clickable links;
 - Contact Me: A form to send me messages;
 - Footer: A short section with my social media and copyright.